The series of founder’s dilemmas as shown in Startup Ssn 2(Tv Series)

 i.
 Vera and Alex-Board Lead vs CEO

-Ronald Dacey-Out of the three founders in the story, Ronald’s story is definitely the most unique and challenging.
-He has different dilemmas including fights with his wife and family as he tries desperately to create a new life for them.
+Ronald Dacey-Out of the three founders in the story, Ronald’s is the most unique and challenging.
+He has different dilemmas, including fights with his wife and family as he tries desperately to create a new life for them.
 But his family is dug deep into the crime wars to just up and leave and become a legitimate entrepreneur.
-His wife doesn’t believe so much in his new venture Araknet(a new dark net) that was ideated by his only son Touie, who is sadly shot and killed in the season.
+His wife doesn’t believe so much in his new venture Araknet(a new dark net) which was ideated by his only son Touie, who is sadly shot and killed in the season.

-At the end Ronald proposes a buyout for himself as Araknet and Gencoin merge so he can leave the streets and start a fresh life for his family.
-But when presented with the papers, he chooses not to go ahead with the plan citing that he owes it to Touie who came up with the Araknet idea to see it to completion.
+In the end, Ronald proposes a buyout for himself as Araknet and Gencoin merge, so he can leave the streets and start a fresh life for his family.
+But when presented with the papers, he chooses not to go ahead with the plan citing that he owes it to Touie, who came up with the Araknet idea to see it to completion.

 R is for Role Dilemmas